Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ### Acknowledgement ###

 My thanks to Code Institute, Brian O'Grady, and especially to Matt Rudge for providing concise and useful course material and for free access to Balsamiq.
+Many thanks also to Anna Greaves for her great *How to make a Kick Ass first Milestone* PDFs - I got the idea for box shadows from there, amongst others.

 I am also grateful to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code.